cms-ml/documentation/content/validation/before/domains.md

 Data plays a crucial role in the process of training any ML model.
-It is something from which the model learns to solve a given task and therefore care needs to be taken with its handling:
+It is something from which the model learns to solve a given task and therefore care needs to be taken with its handling.
+There are two main considerations when collecting and preparing data for an ML task:

-1. By making sure that a data set is relevant to the problem and no deviation from expectations is introduced.
-This makes sure that the model doesn't incorporate undesired fluctuations or features.
+1. The data set should be relevant to the problem and should represent the underlying structure of the problem without containing potential biases and irrelevant deviations (e.g. MC simulation artefacts).
-1. By performing a proper preprocessing of the data set so that the training step goes smoothly.
+1. A proper preprocessing of the data set should be performed so that the training step goes smoothly.

 In this section a general [domain perspective](https://en.wikipedia.org/wiki/Domain_adaptation) on data will be covered.
 In the following sections a more granular look will be taken from the side of features and construction of inputs to the model.